jacqueswest/api_tests/README.md

     tests/test_get_dog_breeds.py::test_get_retriever_sub_breeds PASSED                                                   [ 75%]
     tests/test_get_dog_breeds.py::test_get_random_image_golden_retriever PASSED                                          [100%]

-## Viewing test report:
+## Viewing Test Report:
+  A report api_report.html will be created in the root of the repository after test execution.
-  After the test is run, copy the full path of api_report.html and view it in the browser.
+  Copy the full path and paste it in the browser or an HTML viewer to see the report

   Example of API HTML test report: